OpenTranslationBible/open-bible/en-GB/63.2 John/md/2-john-01.md

 ## 2 John 1:1

-The elder,
+From the elder,
-To the chosen lady and her children, whom I love in truth; and not only I, but also all who know the truth,
+To the chosen lady and her children, whom I truly love; and not only I, but also all who have come to know the truth,

 ## 2 John 1:2